 The Iron-Belle Trail is a set of hiking and biking routes, is being developed by the Michigan Department of Natural Resources (MDNR), with MDOT as a partner.
 The Iron Belle Trail is the longest designated state trail in the nation and includes a route for hiking and a route for biking between Belle Isle Park in Detroit and Ironwood in the Upper Peninsula.
 The 1,273-mile hiking route incorporates a large portion of the existing North Country National Scenic Trail.
 It traverses the west side of the Lower Peninsula and borders Lake Superior in the Upper Peninsula.
 The east part of that runs through Bay County will traverse through the City of Bay City, Bay City Recreation Area, City of Linwood, and Pinconning.
 Most of the trail will follow the existing segment of the Riverwalk/Rail trail.
-An interactive map can be found on the MDNR website by following the link
+An interactive map can be found on the MDNR website by following the link (http://midnr.maps.arcgis.com/apps/webappviewer/index.html?id=981d6168f3b5400f8de1b69d1d674d 10).

-(http://www.midnr.com/Publications/pdfs/ArcGISOnline/ironBelleWebApp/index.html).

-The current connection of the Bay City State Recreation Area (BCSRA) to downtown Bay City by nonmotorized modes of transportation is currently inconvenient for bicyclists and pedestrians.
+The current connection of the Bay City State Recreation Area (BCSRA) to downtown Bay City by non-motorized modes of transportation is currently inconvenient for bicyclists and pedestrians.
 The current route does not provide a direct link between downtown Bay City and the BCSRA and may prevent visitors to the BCSRA from taking bike trips to downtown Bay City or vice versa.
 Providing signage and infrastructure along Henry Street and State Park Drive would help highlight a direct link between the two destinations for bicyclists and pedestrians alike.